 A microchip is about the size of a grain of rice.
 It only takes seconds to inject, safely and permanently, under your pet’s skin.
 Microchips can be injected in cats, dogs, horses, birds, exotic animals and fish.
-Once implanted, the microchip remains inactive until read with a scanner.
+Once implanted, the microchip remains inactive until read with a microchip scanner.

 When scanning for a microchip, the scanner will send a low frequency radio signal to the chip, providing the power needed for the microchip to send its unique code back to the scanner and positively identify the animal.
 The ID number is stored permanently inside the animal, under the skin, where it cannot be lost.
 The microchip ID number will be scanned and traced through a computer database, and your pet will be returned to you.

 Pet microchips do not have GPS.
 Microchips provide a permanent, non-alterable way of identifying pets, without disturbing the animal’s coat or appearance in any way.
 Plus, a microchip will last a lifetime.

-Microchip ID Systems – Offers ISO compliant microchips and a lifetime warranty.
-In addition, Microchip ID microchips are administered using a stainless steel, slim and sharp 15 gauge ‘mini’ needle which helps make injection easier on dogs, cats and other pets, no matter the animal’s size.
+Microchip ID Systems – Offers the BuddyID chip, an ISO compliant microchip and a lifetime warranty.
+In addition, Microchip ID Systems microchips are administered using a stainless steel, slim and sharp 15 gauge ‘mini’ needle which helps make injection easier on dogs, cats, horses and other pets, no matter the animal’s size.
 Microchip ID offers the only QR code dog tag that is connected to the microchip registration for instant reunification and to share important details about the pet.
 The one-time registration fee covers the pet for life.

 Non-ISO vs. ISO Microchips

 Selecting the right microchip and scanner can be tricky.
 Here are some guidelines to help you choose the best microchip and scanners for your pets.